- Educated for wisdom, knowledge and skills

 Students are encouraged to focus on knowledge and understanding whilst developing the skills they will need to be successful and independent learners.

-At KS3 the school offers a broad and balanced curriculum, with students studying Maths, English, Science, French, Spanish, Geography, History, PE, Music, Design & Technology, Art, Computer Science, Drama, RE and PSHE/Citizenship.
+At KS3 the school offers a broad and balanced curriculum, with students studying Maths, English, Science, French, Spanish, Geography, History, PE, Music, Design & Technology, Art, Computing, Dance (in Years 8 & 9), Drama, Food, RE and PSHCE.

 KS4 Years 10 and 11

-Our broad and personalised Key stage 4 curriculum meets the needs of learners exceptionally well through a wide range of academic and vocational courses.
+Our broad and personalised KS4 curriculum meets the needs of learners exceptionally well through a wide range of academic and vocational courses.
 A significant number of students are offered the opportunity to follow GCSE subjects that make up the English Baccalaureate.

 Students undertake the GCSE options process in the spring term of Year 9, where they are guided onto appropriate courses.
-Ability setting continues in Mathematics and Science.
+We set students by ability in Mathematics and Science.
 Some students have additional hours of Mathematics and English in order for them to maximise their potential in these crucial subjects.

 Beyond the classroom